shawnmckinney/py-fortress/README.md

 __________________________________________________________________________________
 ## SECTION 5.
 Integration Tests

-These steps are optional and verify everythings working correctly.
+These steps are optional and verify the env is working correctly.

 1. Run the admin mgr tests:
     ```